WHAT IS THE TEACHERS INSTITUTE?

 The Teachers Institute was an amazing experience because it allowed me to have a voice and be heard; it gave me a new sense of confidence and embraced my passion for art, education, and social justice.

-The Ed Factory's Teachers Institute is the brainchild of Lisa Arrastia, the founder of and senior consultant for the Ed Factory.
+The Ed Factory's Teachers Institute is designed and facilitated by Lisa Arrastia, founder and senior consultant of the Ed Factory.
 The Teachers Institute began in 2011 in the Twin Cities.
-Minneapolis Public Schools (MPS) sought an innovative professional development program for their teachers.
-Funded by MPS' Office of Equity and Diversity, and coordinated by University of Minnesota's Department of African American and African Studies, The Teachers Institute @Minneapolis was the first Ed Factory institute.
+Minneapolis Public Schools (MPS) sought an innovative professional development program for its teachers.
+Funded by the MPS Office of Equity and Diversity and coordinated by the University of Minnesota's Department of African American and African Studies, The Teachers Institute @Minneapolis was the first Ed Factory institute.

 Fellows learning from writer, educator Bill Ayers during the Teachers Institute symposium, "Love Pedagogy: Disrupting the Violence Against Young Bodies."